Marcos Jr. leads ringing ceremony for Maynilad's record P34.3B IPO

-Maynilad's IPO, which raised P34.3 billion, is the largest public offering since food and beverage firm Monde Nissin in 2021 and the second-largest in PSE's history.
+Maynilad's IPO raised P34.3 billion, making it the largest public offering since Monde Nissin in 2021 and the second-largest in PSE's history.

-Maynilad will utilize the proceeds from its IPO to fund capital expenditure requirements and for general corporate purposes, enabling long-term expansion plans for its water and wastewater businesses.
+The water concessionaire will utilize the IPO proceeds to fund capital expenditure requirements and for general corporate purposes.

 Topics in this story